KnetML/NNHelferlein.jl/docs/src/index.md

 end
 ```

-... or a little bit different:
+... or a little more structured:

 ```julia
 function (nn::LeNet)(x)